 What’s the best bit about your work?

 Perfect.
-Jim tell us something unusual, or unexpected, about you that not many people would know.
+Jess tell us something unusual, or unexpected, about you that not many people would know.

 What’s your favourite inspirational quote for life?